This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 More important for most of us than our beliefs about the universe are our beliefs about ourselves; they help condition the way we think, behave and decide how to improve.
 So what are adult beliefs about humanity?

 Human Beings Are Animals

 Humans are animals.
 Specifically we are primates, a kind of mammal.
-As a species we are about 200,000 years old, which seems like a very long time but is actually not very long when you think about how the planet is 4 billion years old.
+As a species we are about 200,000 years old, which actually not is very long when you consider how the planet is 4 billion years old.
 Like all primates, we have evolved out of what you might call “lesser” animals over the existence of life on earth.
-Though we have uniquely human characteristics, we also have many characteristics that we share with other primates and even other non-primates.
+Though we have uniquely human characteristics, we also have many characteristics that we share with other primates and non-primates.

 Like any animal that has evolved over time, we have evolved certain characteristics that are no longer evoluntionarily necessary or were ever necessary for survival.
-Human behaviour is influenced by these characteristics as much as other more evolutionarily necessary ones.
+Human behaviour is influenced by all our inherited characteristics, whether or not they are currently useful.

 Humans Are Unique Animals

-Though people regularly make claims to the contrary, there are no other animals on earth – or anywhere else, as far as we’re aware – who are like human beings.
+Though some people make claims to the contrary, there are no other animals on earth – or anywhere else, as far as we’re aware – who are like human beings.

-- Humans are smarter (we have extremely large brains for our bodies) than all other known animals
+- Humans are smarter (in part because we have extremely large brains for our bodies) than all other known animals

-- and we have the most advanced communication (we can speak in language)
+- and we have the most advanced communication (language)